 Consider webPOISONCONTROL your trusted online resource when someone is exposed to a substance (swallowed, splashed by, or inhaled) that might be poisonous and you need to know what to do. webPOISONCONTROL was developed by board-certified clinical and medical toxicologists with decades of experience in Poison Control.
-The project is sponsored and organized by the National Capital Poison Center, and ten U.S. poison centers are participating.
 In addition to the toxicologists, Certified Specialists in Poison Information assist with product coding and barcode and algorithm linking.

 Each stage of development has been guided by poison control experts.
 These same experts also perform regular quality assurance – reviewing each case reported, recalculating the dose compared to the applicable threshold, and monitoring reports of ingredient to algorithm matches and reports of missing or incompatible information.

 What’s more, the webPOISONCONTROL resource is used by Poison Control if you call.
 The participating centers rely on these same algorithms, using an expanded view of each algorithm or a "Calculate it For Me" interface to evaluate poison exposures reported by phone.